Mayuradlak123/HRM-AI-Agent/README.md

 # HRM Agent 2.0

-An AI-powered Human Resource Management system built with FastAPI, featuring intelligent chat capabilities using Mistral AI, vector database integration with Pinecone, and secure OTP authentication.
+An intelligent AI-powered Human Resource Management assistant that provides personalized responses to employee queries.
+Built with FastAPI and Mistral AI, the system retrieves real-time data from the database based on the logged-in user's credentials and generates contextual, personalized answers.
+All HR features are accessible through a conversational interface, putting comprehensive HR support right at employees' fingertips.

 ## 🌟 Key Features